US move to shorten COVID-19 isolation stirs confusion, doubt - NewsBreak

 US move to shorten COVID-19 isolation stirs confusion, doubt

-WASHINGTON — (AP) — U.S. health officials' decision to shorten the recommended COVID-19 isolation and quarantine period from 10 days to five is drawing criticism from some medical experts and could create more confusion and fear among Americans.
+U.S. health officials' decision to shorten the recommended COVID-19 isolation and quarantine period from 10 days to five is drawing criticism from some medical experts and could create confusion among many Americans.

-To the dismay of some authorities, the new guidelines allow people to leave isolation without getting tested to see if they are still infectious.

-The guidance has raised questions about how it was crafted and why it was changed now, in the middle of another wintertime spike in cases, this one driven largely by the highly contagious omicron variant.
+The move has raised questions about how the guidance was crafted and why it was changed now, in the middle of another wintertime spike in cases, this one driven largely by the highly contagious omicron variant.

 Monday's action by the Centers for Disease Control and Prevention cut in half the recommended isolation time for Americans who are infected with the coronavirus but have no symptoms.
 The CDC similarly shortened the amount of time people who have come into close contact with an infected person need to quarantine.

-The CDC has been under pressure from the public and the private sector, including the airline industry, to shorten the isolation time and reduce the risk of severe staffing shortages amid the omicron surge.
-Thousands of flights have been canceled over the past few days in a mess blamed on omicron.
+The new guidance was issued amid warnings from the business community that the spike in cases could soon cause widespread staffing shortages because of workers being forced to stay home.
+Already, thousands of airline flights have been canceled over the past few days in a mess blamed on omicron.

+But other medical experts questioned why the agency's guidelines allow people to leave isolation without testing.

+“It’s frankly, reckless to proceed like this,” said Dr. Eric Topol, founder and director of the Scripps Research Translational Institute.
+“Using a rapid test or some type of test to validate that the person isn’t infectious is vital.”

 “Not all of those cases are going to be severe.
 In fact, many are going to be asymptomatic,” CDC Director Dr. Rochelle Walensky said Monday.
 “We want to make sure there is a mechanism by which we can safely continue to keep society functioning while following the science.”

-Louis Mansky, director of the Institute for Molecular Virology at the University of Minnesota, agreed there is a scientific basis to the CDC’s recommendations.
+Louis Mansky, director of the Institute for Molecular Virology at the University of Minnesota said there is a scientific basis to the CDC’s recommendations.

 “When somebody gets infected, when are they most likely to transmit the virus to another person?" he said.
 "It’s usually in the earlier course of the illness, which is typically a day or two before they actually develop symptoms and then a couple of days to three days after that."